aerotron1/TastyTV-M2/README.md

 ## Planning Stage ?

-- With reference to client brief, a wireframe and user story was created.
+- With reference to client brief, a wireframe and user story was created to ensure I have a plan.
-- I looked at class tutorials, metacritic, apple and imdb for conceptual ideas (streaming sites not promotional).
+- I looked at class tutorials to get started and learn react.
+- During development stage, I created a retrospective after each day to know what I have acheived and what to work on next.
+Also includes any blockers come across.
 - Sitmap starts with the Homepage (static) which will connect:-
-  - Announcement
-  - Programme
-  - Random movie page
-  - Registration
+  - Homepage
-    As well as including the client initial requirements.
-The wireframe includes some extras such as the burger menu, sign in button, search feature etc.

 ## Development Stage ?